iuravic/duktig-core/README.md

 ### Dependency injection

 Controllers will have their constructor parameters resolved and injected at runtime.
-Controllers, among other entites, are by default not given the access to the container, as this is widely considered as the service locator antipattern.
+Controllers, among other entities, are by default not given the access to the container, as this is widely considered as the service locator anti-pattern.
 However, no special restriction is imposed on this approach neither, and could easily be implemented.
 This practice is, however, strongly discouraged.

 It may be quite needless to point this out specifically, but, naturally, when your controller defines it's own dependencies, it must also pay respect to its parent's dependencies as well, ie.: